jetbrains-academy/kotlin-onboarding-collections/duckShopServer/duckShopServerListDefinition/task.md

 In Kotlin, the `emptyList` implementation is an object under the hood.
 The main reason such a function exists is to save allocations (creating and deleting new variables).
 Since `emptyList` returns the same _singleton_ instance every time it is called, one can use it in an allocation-free manner.
-It allows to work your Kotlin program to work in a more efficient way.
+It allows your Kotlin program to work in a more efficient way.
 </div>

 ```kotlin